 2. Reward frequent purchases

 Loyalty programs are a superb way to reward repeat purchasers.
 It is an opportunity for you to connect with your customers personally and build your relationship with them.
 A rewards program gives your customers a unique feeling of gratitude, regardless of the order value or the amounts of orders they make.

 3. Set up subscription services

-Many subscription-based programs offer incentives to customers that other e-commerce sites don’t.
+Many subscription-based programs offer customer incentives that other e-commerce sites don’t.
 For example, a customer can pay $50 per year and in return receive free shipping and a 10% flat discount on all orders.
 It is a strong reason for customers to keep coming back.

 4. Ask for feedback and reply to it

 Users can feel more involved with your brand if you offer the option to write a review for your product or service.
 This way, you show them that their opinions matter to your business.
 But do not forget to respond.
 It may take no more than 1-2 minutes to come up with a reply, but the effect can be huge.
 You can thank them for each positive review and provide an apology and explanation for negative reviews.

 A “Thank You” email isn’t much effort to create, and it has become a common practice among companies.
 All you need to have is email automation software and some original ideas.
 Your effort ends with no more than a couple of hours of work until you write a good one.

 Countless advertisements can work against your brand, especially when you oversaturate the market with web banners and newsletter pop-ups.
 However, by adding personal touches to every campaign and interacting directly with an audience, you can stand out from the competition by giving something that clients want.

 7. Focus on delivering a great customer service experience